cambraca/pedrobravoastrologia/STATUS.md

     query to know which month to start rendering)
   - Invalidate appropriate month cache(s) when post node is saved

-- Invalidate full node render when adjacent post is published

-  - Check if necessary first!

 - Meta tags

   - Facebook/Twitter-specific tags